AVB — AvalonBay Communities, Inc.

 1. Key Financial Results and Metrics

-- Dispositions: Completed $340 million in asset sales, with a cap rate in the low 6% range.
+- Dispositions: Completed $340 million in asset sales during the quarter.

 2. Strategic Updates and Business Highlights

-- Operational Efficiency: Lower expenses and strong leasing velocity in lease-up projects are expected to enhance NOI.
+- Operational Efficiency: Achieved NOI outperformance primarily through lower operating expenses (80% of the outperformance) and strong leasing velocity in lease-up projects.

-- Technology Initiatives: Continued investment in AI and technology to improve service and operational efficiencies, targeting $55 million in annual incremental NOI by year-end.
+- Technology Initiatives: Continued focus on leveraging AI and technology to enhance service delivery and operational efficiencies, targeting $55 million in annual incremental NOI by year-end.

 3. Forward Guidance and Outlook

-- Rent Growth Expectations: Projecting average rent change of 2% for 2026, with a stronger second half anticipated (2.5%).
+- Rent Growth Expectations: Anticipated average rent change of 2% for 2026, with the first half forecast at 1.25% and the second half at 2.5%.

-- Market Confidence: Confidence in apartment demand due to solid market occupancy, wage growth, and favorable renting conditions versus home ownership.
+- Market Conditions: Confidence in apartment demand due to solid market occupancy, wage growth, and favorable rental economics compared to home ownership.

 4. Bad News, Challenges, or Points of Concern